lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 After moving out the first two placed in his table, the player goes back to the Russian, counting first point one up to the sixth.

-The game will be found very intricate, hence move absorb- ing, as it proceeds; the player is frequently misled into believ- ing that he has the advantage, when, suddenly, he discovers that he is beaten.
+The game will be found very intricate, hence move absorbing, as it proceeds; the player is frequently misled into believing that he has the advantage, when, suddenly, he discovers that he is beaten.

 In the foregoing pages, it has been out of the question, of